-- 1. An authorized user must comply with media policies and procedures. - 2.
-An authorized user must comply with data release policies and procedures and adhere to Guidelines for the Release of Public Health Data Derived from Personal Health Information as provided by the State of Montana's Office of Epidemiology and Scientific Support (OESS).
-Compliance may be exempted with approval from the CDCPB Chief.
-(References and Related Materials, section V part C)
+- 1. An authorized user must comply with DPHHS media policies and procedures. - 2.
+An authorized user must comply with data release policies and procedures and adhere to Guidelines for the Release of Public Health Data Derived from Personal Health Information as provided by the State of Montana's Epidemiology and Scientific Support Bureau (ESSB).